 If you've been charged with drunk driving, your driver's license and your way of life are at stake.
 Don't give up without a fight.
 Talk to a lawyer who really knows how drunk driving cases are handled in the community in which you've been arrested.

-Because the consequences of a DUI/DWI conviction can be costly and serious, it pays to look at every possible defense strategy that may work for you.
+Because the consequences of a DUI conviction can be costly and serious, it pays to look at every possible defense strategy that may work for you.
 Many things can go wrong with a DUI case.
-Here are some of the things our DUI lawyers look at when preparing a drunk driving defense strategy.
+Here are some of the things our attorneys look at when preparing a defense strategy.

-- Was your DUI stop legal?
+- Was Your Stop Legal?
 The police can't just pull you over for no reason at all.
 The patrol officer has to have a reasonable basis for the traffic stop and it's got to be more than seeing you weave inside your lane (that's not illegal) or someone calling in an anonymous tip.

 - Does the officer have a history of problem behavior?
 A lot rides on the officer's opinion in a DUI case.
 If the officer isn't credible, if he or she makes misleading statements or inconsistent verbal or written statements, that can work in your favor.